Use binder IPC

 Userspace changes

 Android 8 includes all userspace changes required to work with the current binder driver in the common kernel with one exception: The original implementation to disable real-time priority inheritance for /dev/binder used an ioctl.
 Subsequent development switched control of priority inheritance to a more fine-grained method that is per binder mode (and not per context).
-Thus, the ioctl is not in the Android common branch and is instead submitted in our common kernels.
+Thus, the ioctl isn't in the Android common branch and is instead submitted in our common kernels.

 The effect of this change is that real-time priority inheritance is disabled by default for every node.
 The Android performance team has found it beneficial to enable real-time priority inheritance for all nodes in the hwbinder domain.
 To achieve that same effect, cherry-pick this change in userspace.